thomashartm/sinkfinder/README.md

-# AppSecMultitool
+# SinkFinder

-AppSecMultitool identifies potential sinks by passing identifiers into user controlled input parameters.
+SinkFinder scans a target URL for user controlled input verctors and probes them with a set different payloads to identify potential sinks.

 It uses puppeteer to communicate with the target and to evaluate the identifiers which are reflected into the dom.